Ultimaker/Meta/code_conventions.md

 * Indenting is allways 4 spaces
 * No trailing whitespaces

-Make sure that all editors used enforce these settings for the lines edited  changed (untouched code stays the same)
+Make sure that all editors used enforce these settings for the lines edited  changed (untouched code stays the same, unless a complete refactoring is going to happen)

-Localization *** NEW ***
+Localization *** TODO: Tamara ***
 ----
-[ TO BE DISCUSSED ]
 I8N strings?
 embedded gelijk aan uranium
 context marker + vertaling
-named arguments

-Code blocks
+use named arguments - this will help in the long run! examples

+Codeblocks (not Code::Blocks :))
 -----
 * Allways use a codeblock if possible and allowed in the language construction
 * Codeblocks allways start on a new line